f355/electrophorus/README.md

 ### CAM Post-Processors

-There's a LinuxCNC post-processor for Fusion 360 in [their library](https://cam.autodesk.com/hsmposts), just search for "LinuxCNC (EMC2)".
+There's a LinuxCNC post-processor for Fusion 360 in the [Autodesk's library](https://cam.autodesk.com/hsmposts), just search for "LinuxCNC (EMC2)".
 You can use the [community profile](https://github.com/Carvera-Community/Carvera_Community_Profiles) for Fusion 360, with the machine simulation and all other bells and whistles, just change the post-processor to the one mentioned above.